aminrj/aminrj.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
-I am a Cloud Security Specialist and CloudSec Lead.
-I am passionate about InfoSec, DevSecOps, and Cloud Security Automation.
-I am a Certified Information Systems Security Professional (CISSP).
+I’m a Cloud Security Specialist and CloudSec Lead, living at the intersection of InfoSec, DevSecOps, and automation.
+My mission?
+To make the cloud a safer place, one smart automation at a time.

-Since joining the cybersecurity industry following a stint as a software engineer, I’ve has focused on offensive security testing in cloud-native environments and organisations.

-More recently, I’ve been putting that experience to use helping fortune 500 enterprises validate and enhance their attack detection capabilities, particularly in the cloud space.
+With a background in software engineering, I leapt into cybersecurity and found my passion in offensive security testing, specifically for cloud-native environments and innovative organizations.
+Today, I’m leveraging that experience to help Fortune 500 companies level up their attack detection and defenses in the cloud.

-I hold a PhD in Computer Science from the European University of Brittany (France), along with the several Information Security certificates.
+I’ve got the creds to back it up too— a PhD in Computer Science from the European University of Brittany (France), and a few other InfoSec certifications (CISSP, CEH, GIAC , Azure Administrator, Microsoft AI engineer, Certified Kubernetes Administrator, ...) that say, "Yes, I really do love security.